machin3boy/Lachesis/PyLachesis/README.md

 - `create_graph` is a boolean that, if set to `True`, generates a pictorial representation of the Lachesis consensus results on the test DAG from a global perspective.
 - `create_graph_multi` is a boolean that, if set to `True`, generates a pictorial representation of the Lachesis consensus results on the test DAG from the perspective of each validator in the test DAG.
 This option is useful for analyzing scenarios where one validator's Lachesis properties, such as frame, sequence, Atropos roots, etc., differ from another.

 By default, the `automate_lachesis()` function is applied to the `/graphs` and `/cheaters` directories, with results saved in `/results` and `/cheaters_results` respectively.
-The function also generates a global perspective of the Lachesis results.
+The function generates and saves the results of the consensus algorithm being applied on the DAG from a global perspective.

 During automated testing, a progress bar indicates the remaining graphs and the percentage of graphs already processed.
 The script validates all Lachesis executions to ensure consistent views of the DAG and Lachesis properties among all validators.
 Therefore, if a discrepancy arises between the baseline view and a validator's view during the tests, the script identifies the failed assertion and the corresponding test case.
 Once all tests in a given directory are complete, the script prints the success rate.